Henry Swinburne

-Life
+Early life and marriage

-He was born at Bristol on 8 July 1743, into a Catholic family, and was educated at Scorton school, near Catterick, Yorkshire.
+He was born at Bristol on 8 July 1743, into a Catholic recusant family: he was the fourth son of Sir John Swinburne, 3rd Baronet of Capheaton, Northumberland, who married on 20 July 1721 Mary, only daughter of Edward Bedingfeld, and granddaughter of Sir Henry Bedingfeld of Oxburgh, Norfolk.
+His father died in January 1745, and his mother died at York on 7 February 1761.
+He was educated at Scorton school, near Catterick, Yorkshire.
 He was then sent to the monastic seminary of La Celle in France.
 He afterwards studied at Paris, Bordeaux, and in the Royal Academy at Turin, devoting special attention to literature and art.
 The death of his brother, who had devised to him a small estate at Hamsterley in Durham, placed him in independent circumstances.
 He proceeded to Turin, Genoa, and Florence.

-He met in Paris his future wife Martha, daughter of John Baker of Chichester, solicitor to the Leeward Islands, who was being educated at a convent of Ursuline nuns.
+Swinburne met in Paris his future wife Martha, daughter of John Baker (1712–1779) of Chichester, solicitor to the Leeward Islands, who was being educated at a convent of Ursuline nuns.
 They were married at Aix-la-Chapelle on 24 March 1767.
 The couple then settled at Hamsterley, where the husband laid out the estate.

+Travellers

 They passed the autumn of 1774 and the following months until September 1775 at Bordeaux, and then visited the Pyrenees.
 Swinburne in the company of Sir Thomas Gascoigne travelled through Spain, returning to Bayonne in June 1776.
 A manuscript describing his journey was sent to Samuel Henley as editor.
 It was published in 1779 as Travels through Spain, 1775 and 1776, illustrated with drawings of Roman and Moorish architecture.

+On his return to Bayonne in June 1776 Swinburne, with his family, travelled to Marseilles, and a supplementary volume describing the expedition was issued in 1787.